yenicelik/abiwiki/README.md

 \#Final Modification February 2015

-\#Author: A. Kemal David Yenicelik
+\#Author: A. Kemal David Yenicelik and Matthias Schopf

 \#Use whatever snippets you want, tell me should it have helped you!